camgunz/mingw64-crossbuilds/README.md

 # mingw64-builds

-This is a small repository of scripts that cross-compile various libraries from Linux to Windows.
+This is a small repository of scripts that compile various libraries using MinGW-w64.

+## Compilation

+Compilation on Windows is a work-in-progress.  mingw64-builds was originally designed as a cross-compilation repository, but its target has since switched to native compilation.

+## Cross-Compilation

+It is essentially impossible to cross-compile GObject Introspection.
+At some point I'll probably add a check for cross-compilation and skip GI and LGI (Lua GObject Introspection).
+In the meantime, support for cross-compilation is suspended.

 ## Choices